9 Cryptos With The Lowest Transaction Fees in 2026

 Trading fees are charged by cryptocurrency exchanges whenever a user buys or sells digital assets.
 These crypto exchange fees are typically a percentage of the transaction amount and can vary from one crypto exchange to another.

-Some exchanges like Coinbase offer lower fees for high-volume traders or users paying trading fees with the platform’s native token.
+Some exchanges, like Coinbase, offer lower fees for high-volume traders or users paying trading fees with the platform’s native token.
 It is also one of the cheapest ways to send Bitcoin.

 Network Fees

-Network fees are transaction costs imposed by the blockchain network.
-They are necessary to maintain the network’s security and efficiency.
 For example, Bitcoin’s network fee compensates miners for the computational power used to verify transactions and add them to the blockchain.
 One of the cheapest blockchain networks is Solana.
+It’s worth noting that gas fees are a type of network fee imposed by EVM chains like Ethereum.

 Exchange Withdrawal Fees